 The call for passage of the Afghan Adjustment Act was joined by other advocacy groups, including the National Immigration Forum, Catholic Legal Immigration Network Inc., and Human Rights First, among others.

-Other groups called on the Biden administration to extend TPS to other nationalities, including people from Cameroon, Ethiopia, and countries in Central America.
+Other groups called on the Biden administration to extend TPS to additional nationalities, including people from Cameroon, Ethiopia, and countries in Central America.

-A DHS spokesperson said Wednesday that the agency supports the Afghan Adjustment Act and that it carefully considers whether to grant TPS to other nationalities.
+A DHS spokesperson said Wednesday that the agency supports the Afghan Adjustment Act and that it carefully considers whether to grant TPS to additional nationalities.